God has paused eternity to grant us time to make choices that will determine our immortal fate.

 THE JUDGMENT OF WORKS AND THE OPENED BOOKS

-In my spiritual reality, I stood in a gray place while being judged (Standing On The Seat Of Judgment Before God.)
-I heard the voices of the beings that searched for records of the good works I had done.
+In my spiritual experience, I stood in a gray place while being judged (Standing On The Seat Of Judgment Before God).
+I heard the voices of the spirits that searched for records of my good works.
 I also experienced the pain I had caused others as the sins of my life passed before me.

 Is there a reference to being judged in the Bible?
-Are records kept to assist in the judgment?
+Are records kept assisting in the judgment?
 The answer to both of these questions is yes.
 Everyone will be judged by their works:

 Revelation 20:11 – 13 Then I saw a great white throne and Him who sat on it, from whose face the earth and the heaven fled away.
 And there was found no place for them.
 And I saw the dead, small and great standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things, which were written in the books.
 The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
 And they were judged, each one according to his works.